 A colonoscopy helps doctors examine the entire colon.
 But sometimes only the sigmoid colon warrants close inspection.
 That’s when a doctor will recommend a sigmoidoscopy.

-A sigmoidoscopy, also called a “flexible sigmoidoscopy,” is a procedure that lets your doctor look inside the sigmoid colon by using a flexible tube with a light on it.
+A sigmoidoscopy, also called a flexible sigmoidoscopy, is a procedure that lets your doctor look inside your sigmoid colon by using a flexible tube with a light on it.
 It helps your doctor check for:

 - abnormal cells

 Typically, pieces of tissue will be taken as samples to check for any abnormal cell changes.